 What is GatherContent?

 GatherContent is a team-oriented content management system that facilitates a highly automated web-based content creation workflow process.

 It can be used for a wide variety of content marketing projects from launching a new website to producing daily blog content or updating landing pages.
 Or that’s what the marketing materials say anyway.

-Before you stop us by saying nope, you’ve tried Asana, Monday, Trello and a bunch of others before, and they didn’t work for you.
-Which is OK, as GatherContent is not a task manager, which the software we just mentioned is, but a content manager.
+Before you stop us by saying nope, you’ve tried Asana, Monday, Trello, and a bunch of others before, and they didn’t work for you.
+This is OK, as GatherContent is not a task manager, which the software we just mentioned is, but a content manager.
 And there is, as we discovered, a big difference.

 According to the marketing materials, Gather Content offers a one dashboard solution to the following issues (and more)

 - Scattered content (Google Docs, Word, WordPress, etc.) across various formats/platforms